Sunday, June 12, 2022

 }

-To test and troubleshoot, I used PulseView, an amazing and extremely useful open source logic analyzer.
+To test and troubleshoot, I used PulseView, the amazing and extremely useful open source logic analyzer.
 Using Pulseview I could quickly see if a given library call worked or not:

 I tested sending hex FF, F0, and 03 (so 24 bits) between a single CS down and up.
 Yes, it worked.
 However, SPI tests don't reveal useful information without an appropriate peripheral connected to the MCU.
 So, I tested this write method using an AD5761, which requires 24 bit words for each SPI transmission.